ThaiTechTales/kafka/docs/01-setup-kafka-installation.md

 ## 1. Kafka in KRaft Mode (Zookeeper-less)

 Kafka runs in **KRaft (Kafka Raft) mode**, which removes the need for Apache ZooKeeper and uses its own Raft-based system for managing metadata.
-Zookeeper will be deprecated and expected to me removed with Kafka 4.0.
+Zookeeper will be deprecated and expected to be removed with Kafka 4.0.

 ## 2. Generate a Random UUID for Storage